Nurhaci: Early life

 Nurhaci was born in 1559.
 Being a member of the Gioro clan of the Suksuhu River tribe, Nurhaci also claimed descent from Mentemu, a Jurchen headman who lived some two centuries earlier.
 The young man grew up as a soldier in the household of the Ming dynasty general Li Chengliang in Fushun, where he learned Mandarin Chinese, the official language of the courts.
 Nurhaci read the Chinese novels Romance of the Three Kingdoms and Water Margin learning all he knew about Chinese military and political strategies from them.
 He named his clan Aisin Gioro around 1612, when he formally ascended the throne as the Khan of the Later Jin dynasty.

 Nurhaci's grandfather Giocangga was a chieftain of the Jurchens in Hetu Ala who enjoyed the patronage of Li.
 He frequented the Fushun market as official delegation leader, and accompanied Li to Beijing at least once.
 In 1582, Nikan Wailan, a rival Jurchen chief, led Ming forces to attack the Fort Gure (古勒城, now in Xinbin County).
 Giocangga feared for his granddaughter who was married to Atai, the town's chief.
 He rushed into the city, taking Nurhaci's father Taksi with him.
 During the ensuing battle, both Giocangga and Taksi were killed.

 Nurhaci sought revenge against Nikan Wailan for the deaths of his father and grandfather.
 The Ming returned his father's remains, grant him trade patents, and recognized him as the successor of Giocangga.
 However, Nurhaci's demand that they hand over Nikan Wailan was refused.
 Nurhaci therefore started to expand his own power, starting only from thirteen sets of armor inherited from his father.
 In 1584, he attacked Nikan Wailan at Turun.
 Nikan Wailan fled away to Erhun, which Nurhaci attacked again in 1587.
 Nikan Wailan this time fled to Li Chengliang's territory.
 Li relented and gave Nikan Wailan over to Nurhaci, who beheaded Nikan Wailan immediately.

 Nurhaci gradually grew his strength in the following years and subdued the core Jianzhou Jurchen tribes and towns from 1583 to 1588.
-At the same time, Nurhaci still considered himself a representative of imperial Ming power.
+At the same time, Nurhaci still considered himself a guardian of the Ming border and a local representative of imperial Ming power.
 He received the title of assistant commissioner-in chief in 1589 and the honor of "dragon-tiger general" in 1595.
-From 1590 onward, he led multiple tributary missions to Beijing.
+He consolidated his relationship with the Ming by personally leading multiple tributary missions to Beijing from 1590 onward, and was seen in by the Ming a loyal subject.
+His aggressive tactics against other Jurchen tribes were fueled by the high status that the Ming had given him.